 About the Report

 Drawing on Afghan capabilities and international best practices, this report considers post–peace agreement security requirements in Afghanistan and suggests what kind of security forces will be necessary.
-The research was supported by the Afghanistan program at the United States Institute of Peace.
+The research was supported by the Afghanistan and Governance, Justice, and Security programs at the United States Institute of Peace.

 About the Authors